From the Beatles to Brexit: Exhibition explores German perspectives on the Brits | The China Post

 Berlin spy stories told by Brits

-The heavily bombed front city of Berlin became a playground for espionage services from all over the world.
-British writers such as John le Carré and later Timothy Garton Ash, who were heavily involved with Germany, were targeted by the Stasi and KGB, the German Democratic Republic and Soviet secret services.
+The heavily bombed city of Berlin that sat on the frontline of the Cold War became a playground for espionage services from all over the world.
+British writers such as John le Carré and later Timothy Garton Ash who spent time with Germany were targeted by the Stasi and KGB, the German Democratic Republic and Soviet secret services.
 Spy novels became bestsellers in post-war Germany and many were turned into successful films, as the exhibition’s extensive display of book and film artifacts show.

-Every Friday the BBC radio would read out letters from critical GDR citizens that were smuggled out of the GDR using secret mailboxes — a largely unknown chapter that the exhibition sheds light on.
+Every Friday, BBC Radio would read out letters from critical GDR citizens that were smuggled out of East Germany using secret mailboxes — a largely unknown chapter that the exhibition sheds light on.
 The British soldier broadcaster BFN thrilled young people in Germany with its popular culture and music programs.
 DJ and presenter Chris Howland, known as “Mr. Pumpernickel,” became a star in West Germany.

 Read more: You say you want a revolution? – The decade of the rebels

-Bands like the Beatles and the Rolling Stones became Britain’s greatest musical exports in the 1960s and the fans in Germany worshiped them like gods.
-Pop culture from the “Swinging Sixties” cultural revolution in London changed the German cultural landscape dramatically.
+Bands like the Beatles and the Rolling Stones became Britain’s greatest musical exports in the 1960s and fans in Germany worshiped them like gods.
+Pop culture from the “Swinging Sixties” cultural revolution in London dramatically changed the German cultural landscape.

 British music — from Elton John to Sting, from Ed Sheeran to Adele — continues to shape the German-British cultural exchange to this day, and the exhibits at the Haus der Geschichte in Bonn help to tell this evolving cross-cultural story.